-This 120-hour training begins with a retreat beginning the evening of Wed., Oct.
+This 100-hour training begins with a retreat beginning the evening of Wed., Oct.
 28 and ending the afternoon of Fri., Oct.
-30 at the Eldorado Hotel & Spa in Santa Fe, N.M. (where the Power of Words Conference will be held immediately following), and continues through mid-December with online study and community support, weekly video conferences with entrepreneurs and leaders in the field, weekly group check-ins and discussions, and individual consultations with Laura and Caryn.
-The training culminates in a final session at the fall Power of Words conference (September 26-29th, 2019 at The Casa Franciscan Renewal Center in Scottsdale, Arizona, or you may video-conference if needed), where you'll be presented with a certificate.
-Participants also receive special discounts on follow-up work and a toolkit of resources for planning, marketing, further training, and next steps.
+30 at the Eldorado Hotel & Spa in Santa Fe, N.M. (where the Power of Words Conference will be held immediately following), and continues through mid-December with online study and community support, weekly video conferences with entrepreneurs and leaders in the field, weekly group check-ins and discussions, individual consultations with Laura and Caryn, and a toolkit of resources for planning, marketing, further training, and next steps.

-"The RLPT gave me the tools to wade through all the possibilities, identify those that best expressed my values, and make a plan for my future.”
+"The training gave me the tools to wade through all the possibilities, identify those that best expressed my values, and make a plan for my future.”

 ~ Diane Glass,